-- vi.
-Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic, physically assaultive, unduly talkative, exaggerated self-importance, making irrelevant or incoherent statements, hallucinations, lethargy) - vii.
-Eyes (bloodshot, dilated or pinpoint pupils) - viii.
-Other observations consistent with impairment - ix.
-Sloppy, inappropriate clothing and/or appearance - x.
-Excessive sick days, excessive tardiness, unexplained absences or tardiness - xi.
-Leaving the classroom or clinical area excessively without a previously documented medical reason for such. - 5.
-Any student who has access and/or direct responsibility for controlled substances and known drugs of abuse that are missing or otherwise unaccounted from a clinic rotation.
-The agency manager or administrator and the Dean of the School of Nursing and Allied Health and Program Director will make this determination on a case by case basis. - 6.
-Random testing will be done as a part of a continued monitoring program at the individual student's expense. - B. Informed consent will be obtained for all testing.
-Fees associated with routine testing will be taken from student fees collected each semester. - C. The collection site will be in a standard collection area laboratory (Lab Corp). - D. Unless otherwise instructed, a student will have a maximum of 24 hours to complete screening.
-If not done within 24 hours, the student must meet with the Dean and may face dismissal from the program. - E. Qualified medical personnel specifically trained in the collection procedure shall perform the collection.
+vi.Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic, physically assaultive, unduly talkative, exaggerated selfimportance, making irrelevant or incoherent statements, hallucinations, lethargy)

+vii.Eyes (bloodshot, dilated or pinpoint pupils)

+viii.Other observations consistent with impairment

+ix.Sloppy, inappropriate clothing and/or appearance

+- x.Excessive sick days, excessive tardiness , unexplained absences or tardiness - xi.Leaving the classroom or clinical area excessively without a previously documented medical reason for such.

+5. Any student who has access and/or direct responsibility for controlled substances and known drugs of abuse that are missing or otherwise unaccounted from a clinic rotation.
+The agency manager or administrator and the Dean of the College of Health Sciences and Program Director will make this determination on a case by case basis.

+6. Random testing will be done as a part of a continued monitoring program at the individual student's expense.

+B. Informed consent will be obtained for all testing.
+Fees associated with routine testing will be taken from student fees collected each semester.

+C. The collection site will be in a standard collection area laboratory (Lab Corp).

+D. Unless otherwise instructed, a student will have a maximum of 24 hours to complete screening.
+If not done within 24 hours, the student must meet with the Dean and face dismissal from the program.

+E. Qualified medical personnel(s) specifically trained in the collection procedure shall perform the collection.
 Collection procedures will adhere to the required "chain of custody" protocol.
-This protocol may include observed collection, and/or search of personal belongings by the laboratory staff. - F. The student's confidentiality will be strictly maintained.
+This protocol may include observed collection, and/or search of personal belongings by the laboratory staff.

+F. The student's confidentiality will be strictly maintained.
 Positive and/or diluted results will be communicated only to the student, the Program Director, and the physician (if necessary).
-The Dean of the School of Allied Health and Nursing may also be notified. - G. Records will be maintained in a separate file by the Program Director in a secured area.
+The Dean of the College of Health Sciences may also be notified.

+G. Records will be maintained in a separate file by the Program Director in a secured area.
 Requests for information will require a court order, or may be released by the student via a signed written consent and liability waiver.

-- H. A copy of screening documentation indicating positive drug or alcohol test results received by any School of Nursing and Allied Health program at BSC may be forwarded to the Clinical Education Settings for the program upon request.
+H. A copy of screening documentation indicating positive drug or alcohol test results received by any College of Health Sciences program at BSC may be forwarded to the Clinical Education Settings for the program upon request.

-- If a drug screen comes back diluted or adulterated the student will be subject to a random repeat drug screen at the student's expense.
+I. If a drug screen comes back diluted or adulterated the student will be subject to a random repeat drug screen at the student's expense.
 A second diluted or adulterated screen will result in immediate dismissal from the program.

-- J. If a drug screen comes back positive on a student enrolled in the BSN or BS Imaging Science program (who is a licensed RN or RT), the State Board governing over his or her respective license will be notified.
+J. If a drug screen comes back positive on a student enrolled in the BSN or BS Imaging Science program (who is a licensed RN or RT), the State Board governing over their respective license will be notified.

-- K. Failure and/or refusal of drug screening are grounds for immediate removal from the respective program.
+K. Failure and/or refusal of drug screening are grounds for immediate removal from the respective program.

-- L. If a drug screen comes back positive on a student enrolled in the A.S. degree program, who holds an LPN license, the LPN's State Board of Nursing will be notified.
+L. If a drug screen comes back positive on a student enrolled in the A.S. degree program, who holds a LPN license, the LPN's State Board of Nursing will be notified.

-- M. The drug screen shall identify the presence of the following, as well as other items as deemed appropriate by the Program Director:
+M. The drugs/ items to be tested may include, but are not limited to:

-- 1. Cannabinoids (Marijuana)
+- 1. Cannabinoids/Cannabis

 - 2. Barbiturates

 - 3. Alcohol

 - 4. Amphetamines

 - 5. Cocaine

 - 6. Propoxyphene

 - 7. Benzodiazepines

 - 8. Opiates

 - 9. Phencyclidine

 - 10. Methaqualone

 - 11. Ecstasy

 - 12. Renal Function

-School of Nursing and Allied Health Student Right and Responsibilities
+Student Right and Responsibilities